 β is the vector of the parameter coefficients N is the number of parameters which is the total number of SKUs for the category η0 is the shrinkage factor

 The LASSO procedure puts a constraint to the sum of the absolute values of all the parameter coefficients of the model.
 Therefore, the selection procedure removes some of the explanatory variables by pushing their parameters towards zero.
 The model simplification process is controlled by a shrinkage factor based on 10-fold cross-validation following Ma et al. (2016).
+Alternative schemes include information criteria (e.g., Huang et al., 2014).

-At the second stage, we construct the Autoregressive Distributive Lag (ADL) model based on the variables retained by the LASSO procedure with their dynamic terms following Huang et al. (2014).
+It the second stage, we construct the Autoregressive Distributive Lag (ADL) model based on the variables retained by the LASSO procedure with their dynamic terms following Huang et al. (2014).
 For example, we have the following model:

 ln⁡(y0,t)=intercept+τ*time+j=1Lαjln⁡(y0, t-j)+j=0Lβ0,jln⁡(p0,t-j)+j=0Lγ0,jFeature0,t-j+j=0Lγ0,jDisplay0,t-j+m=1Mj=0Lβm,jln⁡(pm,t-j)+n=1Nj=0Lγn,jFeaturen,t-jn=1Pj=0Lγn,jDisplayn,t-j+d=112θdFour_week_dummyd+c=19v=01δc,vCalendarEventc,t-v+εt